skfa/team-management/README.md

 # team-management
-Team management app using Django React
+Team management app using Django and React